Senior-Design-Project-ARES/ares-main/docs/Branching_README.md

 - Huge, hard-to-review merges/PRs from long-running branches
 - Merge conflicts that wasted time
-- Integration bugs that surfaced late in the build cycle (especially coming up towards competition)
+- Integration bugs that surfaced late in the build cycle

 Think: **"merge early, merge often"** — even partial progress can be merged if it’s tested and non-breaking.